zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

  API Mediation Layer.
 Through the API Catalog, you can also view the associated API documentation corresponding to a service, descriptive information about the service, and the current state of the service.
-The tiles in the API Catalog can be customized by changing values in the `mfaas.catalog-ui-tile` section defined in the application.yml of a service.
+The tiles in the API Catalog can be customized by changing values in the `apiml.catalog.tile` section defined in the application.yml of a service.
 A microservice that is onboarded to the API Mediation Layer and configured appropriately, registers automatically with the API Catalog and a tile for that service is added to the Catalog.